Complete a recommendation for a Teen Leadership program applicant

 Teen Giving Initiative (TGI)

 Teen Giving Initiative (TGI), a program of Jewish Volunteer Connection, focuses on leadership, fundraising and grant-making skills.
 TGI Fellows develop their own fundraising initiatives and select focus areas to allocate their funds.
 The program is open to high school sophomores and juniors.
-The nine-month program year runs from the fall through May and includes a retreat, agency site visits, an overnight and monthly leadership development seminars.
+The nine-month program year runs from the fall through May and includes a retreat, teen phoning, a late night, and monthly leadership development seminars.

-*New Program* Teen Engagement & Education Network (T.E.E.N.) is a six-month program for teens who want to know more about the organized Jewish community.
-Through T.E.E.N., participants will learn about THE ASSOCIATED and its agencies, participate in experiential learning and hands-on seminars and network with other teens in the community.
-T.E.E.N. is open to all students who will be in grades 9 and 10 during the 2013-14 school year.
+*New Program* Jewish Teen Engagement & Education Network (J.T.E.E.N.), a program of Jewish Volunteer Connection and the Jewish Community Center, is for teens who want to learn more about the organized Jewish community.
+The participants learn about The Associated and its agencies, participate in experiential learning through volunteering and becoming involved with activities in the community that fit their individual interests as well as participate in hands-on seminars and network with other teens in the community.
+The eight month program runs from October through May and is open to freshmen.

 Teen Service Council

-*New Program* Teen Service Council is a nine-month program for teens who wish to make a difference in the Baltimore community.
+Teen Service Council, a program of Jewish Volunteer Connection, is for teens who wish to make a difference in the Baltimore community.
 Teens meet three times during the year to learn about vital community needs and gain skills to plan and implement individual service projects.
 JVC staff will help match participants’ volunteer interests with community service agencies.
-The Teen Service Council is open to all students who will be in the grades 10 through 12 during the 2013-14 school year.
+The eight-month program runs from October through May and is open to Sophomores, Juniors and Seniors.

 The Mitchell David Teen Center